 These mosaics were computed as averages of all available data at each point, weighted by their respective errors following Joughin, 2002.
-Whereas prior versions were based entirely on speckle/feature tracking, Version 4 incorporates interferometric phase when possible to improve accuracy (Joughin et al., 2017).
+In addition to speckle/feature tracking, interferometric phase data are utilized when possible to improve accuracy (Joughin et al., 2017).